 After some time it will again start scanning and display available wifi networks.

-So this how easy it is to install the ESP32 development board in Arduino IDE.
-We have also verified the installation through an example.
-If you find any issue while installing and uploading code, let us know with your issues.
+That’s how easy it is to install the ESP32 development board package in the Arduino IDE.
+We have verified the installation by running an example.
+If you encounter any issues during the installation or uploading of code, please let us know by sharing your problems.

 You can explore further by looking into these tutorials: